EpistasisLab/Aliro/examples/Calinski-Harabasz/README.md

 The Calinski-Harabasz criterion is a heuristic for comparing clustering solutions on the same data [1].
 Without delving into the details or assumptions of either the clustering algorithms or the Calinkski-Harabasz criterion itself, this example will simply calculate the best solution found for the Iris flower dataset [2] by using grid search.
 The algorithms that will be compared are *k*-means clustering and agglomerative hierarchical clustering.
 The number of clusters, *k*, will vary from 1-6.

+This example has been adapted from [Evaluate clustering solutions - MATLAB evalclusters](https://uk.mathworks.com/help/stats/evalclusters.html).

 ## Requirements

 - [MATLAB](http://uk.mathworks.com/products/matlab/)